30 Hardest Guitar Songs (with Lesson Videos)

-The guitar was originally an instrument meant to grace both the player and the audience with beautiful sounds and a healthy atmosphere.
-However, as virtuosos and talented musicians came to the scene, it quickly evolved to also be a tool of competitiveness, which made clear distinctions between enthusiasts, hobbyists, and pros.
 Musicians and performers all over the globe are, to this day, debating who the fastest, most accurate, and most resourceful guitarists are.
 Swing and funk musicians are observed through the scope of groove; metalheads through shredding; rock and blues guitarists through some combination of fines and tone, plus speed and technicality.
 The best in all categories had something in common though – soulfulness and feel.

-Over the years the criteria for “hardest songs to play” has shifted as new players have come along.
+Over the years, the criteria for “hardest songs to play” has shifted as new players have come along.
 Shredders could play faster than anyone else, but most couldn’t hold a vibrato to save their life.
 Classically-trained musicians could play in any tempo or key, but most would argue that they lacked the human element of rock, jazz, and swing musicians.
-Nowadays, the music industry is comprised of hundreds of genres, and the competition is obviously stiffer than ever.
-The criteria for determining the best guitarist and hardest guitar song combines all of the aforementioned elements, yet allowing genre-specific fans and musicians to stick to their guns should they want to.

-Today we’re going to talk about the most complex, most intricate, and most skill-demanding tracks by the world’s most famous musicians, performers, guitarists, and instrumentalists without any specific order, for the sake of diversity and eclecticism.
+Today we’re going to talk about the most complex, most intricate, and most skill-demanding tracks by the world’s most famous musicians, performers, guitarists, and instrumentalists without any specific order for the sake of diversity and eclecticism.

 List of the Hardest Songs to Play on Guitar